Modern transport in Kuala Lumpur

 Domestic Flights

 With AirAsia and Malaysia Airlines, crossing the country is fast and inexpensive.
-Beware of strict baggage limitations on the small planes serving remote areas of Borneo.
+Watch out for the strict baggage limits on the small aircraft serving Borneo's remote areas.

 Flight guide →